 *OK history pedants, I know this is decades before The Union but saying ‘English’ twice in a sentence sounds shoddy, a’right.

-Last year at Muddy Awards 2016 we had a brilliant time with our friends and hosts New lodge Vineyard and we reckon it’s these diamonds hidden away in our gorgeous county that make Northants such a very interesting place to visit and live in.
+As mentioned above, back in 2016 at the Muddy Awards, we had a brilliant time with our friends and hosts New Lodge Vineyard and we reckon it’s these diamonds hidden away in our gorgeous county that make Northants such a very interesting place to visit and live in.

 Fleurfields vineyard, Hill Farmhouse, Northampton Rd, Brixworth, Northampton NN6 9DQ